dlab-berkeley/Bash-Git/quickref.md

 # Bash commands

 First things first!
 Your prompt (where you will enter Bash commands) can be confusing.
-To change it to the file path to your working directory followed by a dollar sign, try typing out or copy/pasting the below code:
+To change it to the file path of your working directory followed by a dollar sign, type or copy/paste the below code:

-First, type or copy/paste `PS1="\w\$ "` into your prompt and press Enter.
+1. Type or copy/paste `PS1="\w\$ "` into your prompt and press Enter.

-Second, type `exec bash` into your prompt and press Enter.
+2. Then, type `exec bash` into your prompt and press Enter.

 Now, you will have a record of your location as you move around your computer!

-> NOTE: to display _only_ the current working directoy - not the path - use a capital letter W in the code above instead :)
+> NOTE: to display _only_ the current working directoy - not the path - use a capital letter W in step 1 above instead :)

 ### 1. Basic commands and changing the working directory